JacobGrisham/Finance-Full-Stack-Web-App-using-Flask-and-SQL/README.md

 -   Calculations using data from API and database
 -   Continous integration and continuous deployment with Travis CI
 -   Deploying application to AWS with [Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) instance and SQL database to a separate [RDS](https://aws.amazon.com/rds/) instance
+-   Using AWS Cloudfront as Content Delivery Network (CDN) and connecting Google Domains custom domain to AWS CDN

 ## 🛠 Technologies
 |Graphic Design|Front-End|Back-End|Database|Deployment|Testing|